krich11/easy-kme/CONTRIBUTING.md

 ## License

-By contributing to Easy-KMS, you agree that your contributions will be licensed under the MIT License.
+By contributing to Easy-KME, you agree that your contributions will be licensed under the MIT License.

-Thank you for contributing to Easy-KMS!
+Thank you for contributing to Easy-KME!